 Myra Melford, Mark Dresser, and Michael Dessen telematic trio concert.
 Streaming online, each performer in different location

 Presented by The Checkout on WBGO, hosted by Simon Rentner.
 June 4, 2021.
+Excerpt video.

 Unlimited Sense: Warmth of Non Contact “무한감각Ⅰ-비대면의 온기”, a telematic concert recording between Seoul, Korea and sites in California.
 Performing in Seoul: Yoon-Jeong Heo, Kyungsun Lee, Yulhee Kim and Ilwoo Lee; performing at individual sites in California: Soo-Yeon Lyuh, Anthony Davis, Mark Dresser, Michael Dessen.
 Compositions by Yoon-Jeong Heo, Mark Dresser, Anthony Davis, Soo-Yeon Lyuh, Michael Dessen and Sngkn Kim.
 Performance recorded Jan.
 22 (CA) / 23 (KO), 2021, release details TBD.